aksharbhagwandin/aksharbhagwandin/README.md

 I consider myself a multi-talented being.
 I spend most of my time building bespoke digital products.

+I spend most of my time building bespoke digital products.

 I have been a product and interaction designer.
-I mainly specialise in front end tech stack using Javascript and Typescript as my language of choice paired with different frameworks such as Angular, VueJS and React.

-Ofcourse, there is only so much that you can do with front end which is why my other hidden talent is Java with the Spring framework connecting to some NoSQL databases.

-I like to dabble in the world of WordPress and Devops.

-I have around 9 years experience in software development which includes software teams of different sizes as well.
+I mainly focus on Java and JavaScript as I believe that if you know the fundamentals of a programming language it will be easy to grasp the concepts of another.

+Most of my coding experience comes from working in various startups.
+I have also managed multi-disciplined software development teams ranging from 6 to 22 individuals.

-The best way to define me is by the software projects that I want to pursue instead of looking only on the work I have done.
+The best way to define me is by the software projects that I want to pursue instead of looking only at the work I have done.

 Skills can be taught but personality is inherent.
 I have a passion to keep learning and challenging myself to do interesting things that matter.

 Driven by making a difference in the world I am easily inspired.
 I always feel a need to act upon ideas instead of only talking about them.
 I am a people-person.
 I am been able to inspire others to achieve their goals.
 With software development the learning never stops.

 I have been able to juggle multiple projects simultaneously while being able to quickly learn new technologies.

-Contact me and lets talk about how we can solve problems.
 <!--
 **aksharbhagwandin/aksharbhagwandin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.